OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/refresh-rest-service.md

     ![](images/ss-rest-refresh-URL-3.png)

 5. Select the methods you would like to consume.

-    Note:
+Note that:

     * The methods you select overwrite previously consumed methods for the service.
 Be sure to select all methods you want to consume, even if they haven't changed.
     * The following settings are NOT overridden when you refresh: